denisakp/CRUD-With-VueJS-PHP-and-AxiosJS/README.md

 # VueJS CRUD with PHP and JavaScript using AxiosJS
-Here is a simple CRUD app made using AxiosJs and VueJs.
+Here is a simple CRUD application made using AxiosJs, VueJs and PHP for students managment.
 This app is only for educational purpose.